-Provision of a loan of up to EUR 135.0 million, of which EUR 67.5 million is expected to be syndicated, to the Lithuanian Public Investment Development Agency ("VIPA"), an agency of the Ministry of Finance of Lithuania, to finance demand side energy efficiency investments in residential apartment buildings (the "project").
+Provision of a loan of up to EUR 67.5 million to the iInvesticiji ir verslo garantijos" ("INVEGA or the "Borrower", formerly VIPA), an agency of the Ministry of Finance of Lithuania, to finance demand side energy efficiency investments in residential apartment buildings (the "Project").
 The project will help conserve energy, reduce carbon emissions and encourage the use of energy performance practices to generate energy efficiency gains at residential apartment buildings.

 The project supports an innovative approach to accelerate the pace of renovation of existing buildings through a combination of long term debt financing, incentives, technical assistance and support for low income households.

 ETI score: 60

 Green: The project promotes the green transition quality through heat and electricity savings as a result of comprehensive residential buildings refurbishment.
 The proposed project is expected to improve the energy performance of old residential buildings by a minimum of 40 per cent compared to the baseline and comply with "Class C" energy performance as per local and EU regulations.
 The project also supports SMEs involved in buildings renovations, which are severely affected by the Covid-19 pandemic by offering revenue generating opportunities.